pamelamartello/pamelamartello.github.io/content/portfolio/work1.md

 ![3d Modelling gif](/img/3d-modelling/3d-modelling-render.gif)

-3D modelling is not magic, but can look like magic...
+3D modeling is not magic but can look like magic...

-For 3D modelling I use Rhinoceros 3D as my main software but, I use as well Fusion 360 depending on the nature of the project, being the first software more suitable for Jewelry Design (as my personal poin of view).
+For 3D modeling I mainly use Rhinoceros 3D software but, I try to use and explore other softwares like Fusion 360.
+Depending on the nature of the project, being for me Rhinos the more suitable for Jewelry Design, I use different mediums.

-After making the 3D model I work on the rendering part (adding materials and light), I combine different softwares for this stage.
+Commonly after making the 3D model of my designs, I work on the rendering part (adding materials and light).
+For this stage, I combine as well as several different software.

-Here are some examples of the 3D modelling works I've done.
-Some of the projects remained as a visual proposal for clients and others made in collections.
+Here are some examples of the 3D modeling works I've done.
+Some of the projects remained as a visual proposal for clients and others were made into a physical product.

 ### Animalitos collection